ihmeuw/vivarium_research/docs/source/models/risk_exposures/child_growth_failure/underweight/index.rst

   Note we are currently blocked by awaiting communication with the GBD CGF modeling team

-With this strategy, child underweight may will dynamically update within a single age group in tandem with child wasting exposure changes and may also update upon transition to a new age group when child stunting exposure may change.
+With this strategy, child underweight will dynamically update within a single age group in tandem with child wasting exposure changes and may also update upon transition to a new age group when child stunting exposure may change.
 Therefore, child underweight exposure in our simulation should be